 IV.
 PREVENTION OF CRIME AND VIOLENCE

-In accordance with Code of Virginia §22.1-279.9, the School Services Unit will assist the HCPS with the development, implementation, and presentation of programs to prevent violence and crime on school property and at school-sponsored events, which shall include prevention of hazing.
+In accordance with Code of Virginia §22.1-279.9, the School Services Section will assist the HCPS with the development, implementation, and presentation of programs to prevent violence and crime on school property and at school-sponsored events, which shall include prevention of hazing.
 Activities designed to prevent the recurrence of violence and crime, including hazing, may include such interventions as education relating to Virginia’s criminal law, school crime lines, peer mediation, conflict resolution, community service requirements, and any program focused on demonstrating the consequences of violence and crime.
 All SROs shall be provided training in this program and the expectations of an SRO in assisting schools with the development and continuity of such a program.

 V. HCPS STUDENT CODE OF CONDUCT

 In accordance with Code of Virginia §22.1-279.6, the HCPS has a Code of Student Conduct (COSC) which is reviewed and modified as required by law and HCPS policy.
-Henrico County Police Officers shall not assume any responsibility for the enforcement of any provision of the COSC and shall restrict their involvement from participating in any school actions related to the enforcement of the COSC unless a crime is known to have occurred and the police officer believes his/her intervention is necessary.
+Henrico County Police Officers shall not assume any responsibility for the enforcement of any provision of the COSC and shall restrict their involvement from participating in any school actions related to the enforcement of the COSC unless a crime is known to have occurred and the police officer believes their intervention is necessary.

 VI.
 SCHOOL SECURITY OFFICERS

 A. Police Officers and School Security Officers work together in a school environment to ensure the safety of the school.
 Preventing crime is where this relationship is a priority.
-Henrico County Police Officers should avoid taking any action in or on school property which is the responsibility of a SSO when there is an SSO present at the time.
+Henrico County Police Officers should avoid taking any action in or on school property which is the responsibility of a SSO when there is a SSO present at the time.
 If there is no SSO present at the school, the responsibilities of the SSO fall to the school administration.

 B. If an SSO detains a student for suspicion of a crime, the responding Police Officer shall not automatically assume custody of the student.
-After investigating the incident and collecting facts, the Police Officer shall determine in his/her discretion whether:
+After investigating the incident and collecting facts, the Police Officer shall determine in their discretion whether:

-1. The school administration should or could manage the incident without arrest;
+- The school administration should or could manage the incident without arrest;

-2. Diversion is appropriate given the nature of the crime or the student’s specific circumstances;
+- Diversion is appropriate given the nature of the crime or the student’s specific circumstances;

-3. An arrest is not appropriate for any reason, including lack of probable cause; and/or
+- An arrest is not appropriate for any reason, including lack of probable cause; and/or

 VII.
 NARCOTIC CANINE SWEEPS